dermotte/LIRE/trunk/src/main/docs/developer-docs/docs/createindex.md

     }

 ## Sample Code - Parallel Indexing
-If you have multiple CPU cores you can use the parallel indexing tool:
+If you have multiple CPU cores you can use the parallel indexing tool.
+Note that with the option for the threads, you just configure the number of consumer threads.
+There will be a monitor thread, a main thread and a producer thread too.
+However, only the n consumer threads plus the one producer thread will create CPU load, whereas the producer will just read and put it into a queue.

     /**